very-good-science/data-hazards/site/contents/materials/workshop/data-hazards.md

 :body: bg-warning
 :footer: bg-warning

----
 :img-top: /images/hazards/general-hazard.png

 __Hazard: Data Hazard__

-Data Science is being used in this output, and any negative outcome of using this work are not the fault of "the algorithm" or "the software". __The repsonsibility for using this work responsibly and ethically, lies with each person who impliments it in a project or product.__
+Data Science is being used in this output, and any negative outcome of using this work are not the fault of "the algorithm" or "the software".

 This hazard applies to __all__ Data Science research outputs.